 3. Salt Creek Falls, Willamette National Forest

 Plunging for more than 280 feet into a beautiful waterfall basin, Salt Creek Falls is one of the largest, single-drop waterfalls in the state.
-Much in thanks to the universally accessible boardwalk and viewing platform accessed 50 feet from the parking area, nearly anyone can appreciate this remarkable feat of gravity.
+Much in thanks to the universally accessible boardwalk and viewing platform, less than 50 feet from the parking area, nearly anyone can appreciate this remarkable feat of gravity.

 Other ways to enjoy this "wow"-inducing waterfall include an interpretive trail and a steeper spur trail, which leads to the base of the falls.
 In winter, properly equipped explorers can park at the Salt Creek Sno-Park less than a half-mile away and make the easy trek to see the impressive sight surrounded by snow.

 4. Tumalo Falls, Deschutes National Forest, Bend

-One of the highlights in Bend, and right in the city's abundant backyard known as the Deschutes National Forest, Tumalo Falls and the corresponding day-use area are a classic in the community.
+One of the highlights in Bend, and right in the city's abundant backyard known as Deschutes National Forest, Tumalo Falls and the corresponding day-use area are a classic outdoor attraction of the community.

 It's recommended to explore the Tumalo Creek Trail from here, which leads users through the small canyon and up to the top of the falls for a different perspective.
 Tumalo Falls are popular throughout the year, and the best time to avoid the crowds is mid-week and in the morning.

 5. Watson Falls, Umpqua National Forest

 In the Umpqua National Forest, less than thirty miles north of Crater Lake National Park, Watson Falls is one of southwest Oregon's largest waterfalls.
 The falls plunge for nearly 300 feet and the surrounding waterscapes are filled with movement and many tributaries, making it a popular place for long-exposure photography.

-The falls are accessed with less than a half-mile hike from the parking area.
+The falls are accessible with less than a half-mile hike from the parking area.
 The parking area and trailhead come equipped with shaded picnic tables and restrooms, providing a great place for a packed lunch.
 For an easy add-on adventure to the day, the nearby Toketee Falls is an equally awe-inspiring sight to see.